bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Islands/SI_CH3_Island_Landscape.md

 | 26 - 35 | Sparse Thin woodlands, bleak scrub, or stagnant marshes |
 | 36 - 85 | Lush Verdant woodlands, dense jungles, or thriving swamps |
 | 86 - 100 | Primeval Ancient jungles or impenetrable swamps |
-^table-OclIslandVitality-Margins
+^table-Vitality-Margins

 ### Oracle: Island Vitality - Reaches
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Islands^Vitality-Reaches]]` | Guidance
 > The _Vitality_ of sizable islands may vary.
 Your initial results represent the dominant aspects that are visible on approach.
-Further exploration may reveal other characteristics. ^guidance-OclIslandVitality-Reaches
+Further exploration may reveal other characteristics. ^guidance-Vitality-Reaches

 | dice: 1d100 | Result |
 |:---:| --- |